PyCQA/eradicate/README.rst

 ------------

-With modern revision control available there is no reason to save junk comments to the repository. eradicate helps cleans up existing junk.
+With modern revision control available there is no reason to save junk comments to your repository. *eradicate* helps cleans up existing junk.
 It does this by first tokenizing the code to find the comments.
 It then removes the block comments that both contain valid Python syntax and have symbols unlikely to be real comment.